Publication: Remittances and Vulnerability in Developing Countries

 Presbitero, Andrea F.

-This paper examines how international remittances are affected by structural characteristics, macroeconomic conditions, and adverse shocks in both source and recipient economies.
-The paper exploits a novel, rich panel data set, covering bilateral remittances from 103 Italian provinces to 87 developing countries over the period 2005-2011.
-Remittances are negatively correlated with the business cycle in recipient countries and increase especially strongly in response to adverse exogenous shocks, such as natural disasters or large terms-of-trade declines.
-Financial development in the source economy, which eases access to financial services for migrants and reduces transaction costs, is positively associated with remittances.
-Conversely, recipient-country financial development is negatively associated with remittances, suggesting that remittances help alleviate credit constraints.
+This paper examines how international remittances are affected by structural characteristics, macroeconomic conditions, and adverse shocks in recipient economies.
+We exploit a novel, rich panel data set, covering bilateral remittances from 103 Italian provinces to seventy-nine developing countries over the period 2005–2011.
+We find that remittances are negatively correlated with the business cycle in recipient countries and in particular increase in response to adverse exogenous shocks, such as large terms-of-trade declines.
+This effect is stronger where the migrant communities have a larger share of newly arrived migrants.
+Finally, we show that recipient-country financial development is negatively associated with remittances, suggesting that remittances help alleviate credit constraints.

 Link to Data Set